 Mike Koehler – Not sure how you ended up here, but thanks.
 It gets a bit lonely.
 I grew up an avid New York Mets fan; my first game was against the St. Louis Cardinals on Father’s Day in the early 1990s as a child.
 I went to the final games of the last three seasons at Shea Stadium.
 I was also in the nosebleeds at game 7 of the 2006 NLCS.
 You’d think I learn by now.

-I’m a professional journalist by trade, writing and editing full-time for Long Islander Newspapers.
-My byline has also been in Editor & Publisher, Newsday and Anton Community Newspapers.
+I’m a journalist by trade, currently employed as communications director for nonproft Vision Long Island.
+In addition to seven years of writing and editing full-time for Long Islander Newspapers, my byline has been in Editor & Publisher, Newsday and Anton Community Newspapers.

 Follow me on Twitter @TechieWriter